qader1987/anagram/README.md

-# Onica test
+# Anagram test
-This repo conists of devops test for Onica
+This repo conists of devops test!
 It creates basic infrastructure for a webserver